-9(a) or Temporary Visitor’s Visa
+9(a) or Temporary Visitor’s Visa in the Philippines

-The 9(a) or Temporary Visitor’s Visa is a non-immigrant visa issued to foreign nationals who come to the Philippines for a short period of time, whether for tourism, business, or medical purposes.
+The 9(a) or Temporary Visitor’s Visa is a non-immigrant visa issued to foreign nationals who come to the Philippines for a short period of time, whether for tourism, business or medical purposes.
 Restricted foreign nationals are required to secure an entry visa before they can enter the Philippines.
 However, unrestricted foreign nationals can travel to the Philippines without an entry visa.
 Most foreign nationals are given a 30-day period to stay in the country upon arrival, but that initial stay can be as few as 7 days and as many as 59 days, depending on the visitor’s country of origin.
-This initial stay can be extended incrementally, up to a maximum stay of 16 months.
+This initial stay can be extended to a maximum stay of 16 months.

 The table shows the applicable extension and corresponding government fees.

 |Deposit Required (PHP)|